Sydney SuperDome: Notable events

 On 17 November 2014, Narendra Modi, Prime Minister of India, addressed Indians residing in Australia.

 Matches of the 2015 Netball World Cup were held at Allphones Arena, and the world record for a netball match was broken three times.
 Day 3 of the World Cup attracted 16,233 spectators.
 Day 9 attracted 16,244 while the Final held on 16 August 2015 attracted a netball world record attendance of 16,752 to see Australia defeat New Zealand 58–55 to win their third straight INF Netball World Cup and their 11th overall.

 In November–December 2014, American singer-songwriter Katy Perry performed at the arena as part of The Prismatic World Tour, breaking the Allphones Arena ticket record with 89,500 patrons over six shows.

+On 7 April 2019, Chinese singer-songwriter Joker Xue headlined the arena as part of his Skyscraper World Tour.
+Following his show, he became the first Chinese male artist to headline Melbourne Convention & Exhibition Centre, The Trusts Arena, and Qudos Bank Arena.
+He returned on 23 March 2024 as part of his Extraterrestrial World Tour to an audience of 10,593 with the box office of $1,960,479.

 In 2021, it was announced that as a result of the COVID-19 pandemic, the arena would be used as a COVID-19 mass vaccination hub, commencing on 9 August 2021.

+The arena has held UFC events in Sydney since 2010, including UFC 110: Nogueira vs. Velasquez on 21 February 2010, UFC 127: Penn vs. Fitch on 27 February 2011, UFC on FX: Alves vs. Kampmann on 3 March 2012, UFC Fight Night: Rockhold vs. Bisping on 8 November 2014, UFC Fight Night: Werdum vs. Tybura on 19 November 2017, UFC 293: Adesanya vs. Strickland on 10 September 2023, and UFC 312: du Plessis vs. Strickland 2 on 9 February 2025.

+It has also hosted several professional wrestling events.
+In 2001, Australian promotion World Wrestling All-Stars held Inception.
+In 2026, American promotion All Elite Wrestling will host Grand Slam Sydney.

 Sports teams

-The venue is the former home of Suncorp Super Netball clubs Giants Netball and the New South Wales Swifts, both of whom have played finals and high-profile matches at the arena.
-Australian National Basketball League club the Sydney Kings also play their home matches at the arena.
-Due to the COVID–19 pandemic, On 28 May 2021, Melbourne United announced they would play a home game at the Arena against the Cairns Taipans.
+The venue is the home of the Sydney Kings who compete in Australia's National Basketball League and play all home matches at the SuperDome.
+The venue is affectionately nicknamed the 'King-Dome' by fans.

+Other NBL teams to play home games at the SuperDome include the West Sydney Razorbacks (as a part of double header with a Kings game after) and Melbourne United.
+Due to the COVID-19 pandemic on 28 May 2021, Melbourne announced they would play a home game at the Arena against the Cairns Taipans.
 Originally to be played at John Cain Arena, then Cairns Pop-Up Arena, the game commenced with no audience three days later.

+The venue is also the former home of Suncorp Super Netball clubs Giants Netball and the New South Wales Swifts, both of whom have played finals and high-profile matches at the arena.
+Both teams have since relocated to the smaller but newly renovated Ken Rosewall Arena nearby.